 Personalize the Content

 We see that many hotels face the challenge of high bounce rates from their website and low engagement (page views, session duration) even with the addition of new photography.
 A big reason for this is because hotels fail to focus on telling their story effectively.
-It isn’t enough to add high quality photos without any substance to your website copy.
+It isn’t enough to add high-quality photos without any substance to your website copy.
 In your hotel’s story, be sure to differentiate yourself from your competitors in the area.
-When visitors read your content, do they get a clear sense of what to expect from your property and can they tell what they will get from your hotel that they won’t be getting if they chose another hotel down street.
-If you answered no to these, then it is definitely time to rewrite your entire copy and focus on creating personalized content.
-Before you start writing your hotel’s copy, gather information on what your ideal guest is and create their buying personas.
+When visitors read your content, do they get a clear sense of what to expect from your property, and can they tell what they will get from your hotel that they won’t be getting if they chose another hotel down street?
+If you answered no to these, then it is time to rewrite your entire copy and focus on creating personalized content.
+Before you start writing your hotel’s copy, gather information on what your ideal guest is, and create their buying personas.
 To get some insight into your potential guests’ buying personas, you will need to look into analytics.
 For further insight, you will want to send out an online or on-site survey.
 By tailoring your hotel’s message to your guests’ buying persona, the better the engagement and the more conversions will be generated.

 Position Your Hotel as a Local Expert

 As you may already know, location is the top attribute that travelers look for when booking a hotel.
 If your hotel is in a prime location, then be sure to play up that characteristic and use it to up-sell your property.
 Make it apparent how close you are from a particular demand generator and mention that throughout your website’s copy.
 Position yourself as a local expert in the community by providing valuable information to your target audience.
 Answer potential questions that guests might have when deciding whether to book with your hotel or not.
 For example, are you by any specific public transportation outlets?
 Does your hotel have a shuttle service to and from the airport?
 Does your hotel provide tours to any attractions nearby?
-If you’re able to address all these questions in your copy, then you’ve made it much easier for the potential guest to make a decision to book with you.
+If you’re able to address all these questions in your copy, then you’ve made it much easier for the potential guest to decide to book with you.
 A great way to portray yourself as a local expert is through social media and blogging.
-Your posts should be about a variety of topics including things to do around the area, travel tips, and upcoming events.
+Your posts should be about a variety of topics, including things to do around the area, travel tips, and upcoming events.
 When you become a local expert, you also become a helpful resource for travelers.

 Focus on Long-Tailed Keywords